n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorybufferwindow/index.md

 ## Node parameters

-Configure these parameters to configure the node.
+Configure these parameters to configure the node:

-### Session Key

-Enter the key to use to store the memory in the workflow data.
+* **Session Key**: Enter the key to use to store the memory in the workflow data.

-### Context Window Length

-Enter the number of previous interactions to consider for context.
+* **Context Window Length**: Enter the number of previous interactions to consider for context.

 ## Templates and examples